CallMiner's 2024 CX Landscape Report is here! |Download today

 Business intelligence (BI) stands at the intersection where big data and data science best practices meet.

-Modern business intelligence solutions surface actionable insights to management teams and company leaders through the use of a variety of data mining techniques as well as integrated report generating features and analytics tools.
+Modern business intelligence solutions surface actionable insights to management teams and company leaders through the use of a variety of data mining techniques as well as integrated report generating features, analytics tools, and product intelligence.
 In this article we cover the essential elements of business intelligence and address their potential for helping organizations grow.

 Business Intelligence Data Mining